-Behind the wall shown above, in the elevator court of the current Hotel Vancouver (1939- ), lies, in all probability, Ascension, a work of bas-relief sculpture created by Beatrice Lennie (1904-1987) a renowned and very able local sculptor.
+Behind the wall shown above, in the elevator court of the third (1939) Hotel Vancouver, lies, quite possibly, Ascension, a work of bas-relief sculpture created by Beatrice Lennie (1904-1987) a renowned and very able good sculptor.
 Doris Munroe, in her M.F.A. thesis (UBC, 1972, p. xix), described Ascension, installed in 1939, as follows:

 The theme with its vertical lines, arches, elongated figures, sun and stars was one of ascent.
 It was finished in tones of blue steel, brass and chromium which harmonized with the cream marble walls and bronze elevator doors.
 The hotel was opened on May 25, 1939.
 At the time of the reconstruction of the hotel in 1967 the ceilings were dropped and the artist believes the mural was then boarded up and faced with a new textured facade.

-The poor image reproduced below is the only one I’ve found that shows all of Ascension.
-But, taken together with Munroe’s evocative description, we can imagine how stunning the work must have been.
+The image reproduced below is the only one I’ve found that shows all of Ascension.
 (Also shown below is part of Ascension from a Hotel Vancouver publicity brochure.)

 Ascension and the Artist